ZL-Audio/zl-audio.github.io/content/en/help/plugin_installation.md

 On Windows, the plugin requires Direct2D support.
 The plugin is compatible with Windows 10 and later.

-{{% alert title="Warning" color="warning" %}}
-For Windows on ARM Users, you need to choose the version that matches your DAW.
-The following information might be outdated.
-Please refer to your DAW official support documentation.

-Choose the one with `arm` if your DAW is also ARM64, such as Fender Studio Pro (ARM64), Bitwig (ARM64).
-The plugin will have optimal performance.

-Choose the one with `x86` if your DAW is x86-64 or ARM64EC, such as Reaper (ARM64EC), Cubase (ARM64EC), FL Studio (x86_64), Ableton (x86_64).
-The plugin will have degraded performance because of emulation.
-{{% /alert %}}

 ### Linux Installation

 The Linux plugins are compressed in a `.zip` file.
 You need to unzip it and manually move the `*.vst3` file to the correct folder, such as `~/.vst3`.